Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Introduction

 \section{Introduction}

-In this paper we present tangles, a new tool that can be used for clustering, to the machine learning community.
+In this paper, we present {tangles}, a new tool that can be used for clustering, to the machine learning community.
 Tangles are an established concept in mathematical graph theory.
-They were originally introduced by~\citet{GMX} as a mechanism to study highly cohesive structures in graphs, and have since become a common tool in the analysis of other discrete structures \citep{Die:2018}.
-Recently, \citet{TanglesSocial} suggested to apply the abstract notion of tangles beyond their original context to applied data clustering problems.
-The purpose of this paper is to make this suggestion come true.
-We translate the abstract mathematical notions into practical algorithms, prove theoretical guarantees for the performance of these algorithms, and demonstrate the usefulness and flexibility of the new approach in diverse applications. \\
+They were initially introduced by~\citet{GMX} as a mechanism to study highly cohesive structures in graphs and have since become a standard tool in the analysis of other discrete structures \citep{Die:2018}.
+Recently, \citet{TanglesSocial} suggested applying the abstract notion of tangles beyond their original context to data clustering problems.
+The purpose of our paper is to make this suggestion come true.
+We translate abstract mathematical notions into practical algorithms, prove theoretical guarantees for the performance of these algorithms, and demonstrate the usefulness and flexibility of the new approach in diverse applications. \\